-A Day Without a Clock
+A Day Without A Clock

 Immersive day-long event followed by a solo exhibition